A beautiful system of morality, veiled in allegory and illustrated by symbols.

 Similarly, Freemasonry as a body, will never express a view on politics or state policy.
 The discussion of politics at Masonic meetings has always been prohibited.

-There is an annual membership fee – known as dues – which varies slightly from Lodge to Lodge but is around £130 per year.
+There is an annual membership fee - known as dues - which varies slightly from Lodge to Lodge but is around £150-£200 per year.
 For this, you receive a quarterly magazine from UGLE and possibly something similar from your Province.
+This also covers Lodge costs such as upkeep of the venue, paying for any equipment etc.

 If you choose to dine at the Festive Board, again costs vary from Lodge to Lodge but expect to pay £30-£40 including drinks.